tchambard/take-home-test/README.md

 - I tried to respect identified used tech

+- I digged a lot of solutions to understand the full problem.
+I observed that serverless applications have a lot of constraints

 ## The bads

 - I did nothing about unit tests...
 This is not acceptable for production ready code !

-- I did not do validation on monitoring creation form
+- I did not do validation on monitoring creation form (client side)

-- I did not do validation on API endpoints
+- I did not do validation on API endpoints (server side)

-- I did not protected monitoring creation endpoint with authorizations
+- I did not protect monitoring creation endpoint with authentication and authorizations

+- I did expose supabase credentials to browser side !